wixplosives/stylable.io/docs/getting-started/typescript-integration.md

 Stylable generates two kinds of type-related files:

-- `*.d.ts` provides typing for the stylesheet runtime API
+- `*.d.ts` provides typing for the stylesheet runtime API.
 - `*.d.ts.map` provides mapping from the generated `.d.ts` file to the original `.st.css` stylesheet.
 This allows jumping to definitions in the original source straight from the TypeScript file.

-Type definitions that are generated adjacent to the stylesheet would be automatically detected and used by TypeScript.
-However, this can cause bloat in the project source files.
+Type definitions that are generated adjacent to the stylesheet are automatically detected and used by TypeScript.
+This can cause bloat in the project source files, however.
 To prevent clutter in your project, we recommend that you generate all stylesheet typings to a single directory.

 ```
 /* type files grouped in st-types folder */